Fire Across From Maywood Firehouse Quickly Extinguished (Of Course)

 Maywood firefighters quickly doused a house blaze that broke out across from their firehouse late Saturday afternoon.

-No injuries were reported in the apparently-electrical Park Avenue fire across from the municipal complex, which includes the Police Department and Frist Aid Squad.
+No injuries were reported in the apparently-electrical Park Avenue basement fire across from the municipal complex, which includes the fire and police departments and First Aid Squad.

 A report that the fire may have been caused by illegal work being done at the home couldn't immediately be confirmed.